rido-min/IoTHubMQTTBrokerPreviewSamples/README.md

 ## Topic Spaces and Topic Templates
   TODO : this section describes CRUD and limitations around TopicSpaces and topic templates

+## Reference of Updated Hub APIs

+If you do not want to use the  samples, then you can use these APIs to connect device to IoT Hub.
+[TODO- Prashali/Max] – also where in the doc or instructions should customer leverage this?
+PR Created to update doc - https://github.com/MicrosoftDocs/azure-docs-pr/pull/167226 .
+Need comments in PR for guidance around updates.

 ## Message routing for MQTT Broker enabled IoT Hubs

 * New system properties `mqtt-topic` and `mqtt-qos` have been added.
 You can utilize these in a [routing query](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-routing-query-syntax) with a few limitations.
 The table below lists all the system properties that are supported when the routing `broker` messages.